tanakorn2544/animah/README.md

 - **Smooth Interpolation**: Automatically sets keyframe handles to `Auto Clamped` to prevent overshoots.
 - **Reset Sculpt**: Quickly reset the current frame's sculpt to the base mesh state.
 - **Track Management**: Organize your polish frames into named "Tracks" (e.g., "Arm_Fixes", "Face_Tweaks").
+- **Delete Polish Item**: Remove any polish frame with a single click—both the list entry and the actual Shape Key are deleted from the mesh.

 ### 2. Smart Navigation & Timeline Integration
 - **Bidirectional Sync**: